 Changing Footprints realizes the great need for shoes around the world as protection from diseases and a gateway to education.
 Because of that need, Changing Footprints collects new and gently used shoes for distribution to homeless, disaster-stricken, or underprivileged people locally, nationally, and internationally regardless of race, religion, gender, or ethnicity.

-Scott Splichal, Vice-President, has been a registered pharmacist for 43 years recently retired from Kroger Pharmacy.
+Scott Splichal, Board Vice-President, has been a registered pharmacist for 43 years recently retired from Kroger Pharmacy.
 His wife, Cindy, has a small bookkeeping business.
 He has two sons, Ryan, recently married to Lindsay and Eric married to Megan with two grandchildren, Layla and Albert.
 Community service and giving back to those in need has always been a part of his life for the last 40 years.
 He believes that if you give enough of yourself to others, it will come back to you in big ways.
 In 1996, Scott was chosen to carry the Olympic Torch for the Atlanta Olympics.
 In 2009 he received Mayor Ballard’s community service award for the city of Indianapolis.
 In 2016 he received the humanitarian award from Perry Township Schools.
 He is also a 14 year hospice volunteer, a very involved member of Perry Township Kiwanis for 20 years, an Indy Sports Corp member volunteering for major sporting events in the city and a 40 year member on the organizing committee for the One America 500 Festival Mini Marathon.
 He and his family have also helped cook and serve the less fortunate for the past 15 years on both Thanksgiving and Christmas.
 In his spare time, he loves yard work, gardening, golf and spending time with family.
-In retirement, he will be working part time at a winery and helping making Changing Footprints grow and service more of those in need.
+In retirement, he will be working part time at a winery and helping make Changing Footprints grow and service more of those in need.

-Deb Cherry is originally from Rushville, Indiana moving to Greensboro, North Carolina in 1995.
+Deb Cherry, Board Member is originally from Rushville, Indiana moving to Greensboro, North Carolina in 1995.
 While in Greensboro, Deb was a sales representative for Avery Dennison in their Retail Information Services division which focuses on the Tag and Labeling industry for global retail and apparel markets.
 Her involvement in Changing Footprints is the result of a life-long friendship with the founder and a strong desire to help make a difference in the lives of others.
 Deb was married in 2006 to Indiana State Representative, Bob Cherry, when she then relocated to live on the 110 year old Cherry homeplace just outside of Greenfield.
 They are blessed with 10 grandchildren – all under the age of 11 years!
 Deb enjoys harvesting their garden, tutoring reading to third graders, Pinterest, and helping with grandchildren.
 Deb also volunteers for Hancock County Medical Reserve Corp and is an Ambassador for the Indiana State Fair.

-Stephen Jeffries, together with his wife, Joyce, own The Acorn Tree in Greenfield, celebrating 25 years of being in the floral design/wedding/event industry.
+Stephen Jeffries, Vice-President together with his wife, Joyce, own The Acorn Tree in Greenfield, celebrating 25 years of being in the floral design/wedding/event industry.
 Stephen grew up working in his dad’s repair shop in Rushville and graduated from Rushville High School with Maureen Leisure.
 Stephen and Joyce have 3 sons and 4 grandchildren who are the center of their life.
 Serving in Viet Nam as an Air Force administrative assistant, Stephen became passionate about the needs of children in underserved countries.
 After a mission trip to Honduras with an IU medical team a few years ago and a lifetime of serving his church, Stephen was eager to become involved in the remarkable and much needed ministry of Changing Footprints.